-The dermabrasion procedure is performed by a dermatologist (qualified to perform the procedure) or by a plastic surgeon.
+The dermabrasion procedure is performed by a beautician (qualified to perform the procedure) or by a dermatologist.

-The method of treatment should not be confused with microdermabrasion.
-Microdermabrasion is an innovative technique showing admirable results, with minimal risk of skin damage and the development of side and unwanted effects, which can be performed by a cosmetician, a dermatologist or the patient at home.
+The treatment method should not be confused with microdermabrasion.
+Microdermabrasion is an innovative technique showing admirable results, with minimal risk of skin damage and the development of side and unwanted effects, which can be performed by a cosmetician, a dermatologist or the owner of a microdermabrasion machine.

 Microdermabrasion is a non-invasive procedure, usually painless, with a much shorter healing and recovery period, but (when performed in-office) much more expensive.